LukasT1/fm-easy-workit-landing-page/README.md

 I learned a lot during this process.

 I struggled quite a bit with setting up my project, downloading and configuring all the dependencies, and figuring out the right structure for my files.

-This might have been overkill for such a small project, but I wanted to try it since I used these tools during the courses.
+After my first attemp I decided to redo the whole thing relying more on CSS Grid which made my life a lot easier.

+Still I struggled with making the backgrounds of different section fit, figuring out how the clip path property and positiong the pseudo elements.
+In the end I am quite happy how this turned out.

 My main weakness is organizing the code.
 Despite my efforts, I ended up with spaghetti code.
 This is something I need to improve in the future.